-Your game setting may be overseen by meddling deities that seek dominion in the world or strive to protect it from unruly higher powers.
+Your game setting may be overseen by meddling deities that either seek dominion in the world or to protect it from unruly higher powers.
 Their agents in the world revere them and carry their power in a physical and tangible form, creating new converts and spreading the message of the god.

-The principles of The Gods are identical to Magic as explained previously, though the underlying reasons for the existence of these powers is very different.
-When supernatural effects from The Gods are used by characters, the power is provided by the deity itself.
-The form of the power will be dependent on the nature and character of the deity.
+The underlying principles of 'The Gods' are identical to 'Magic' above, though the underlying reasons for the existence of these powers is very different.
+When supernatural effects from 'The Gods' are used by characters it is based on powers provided by the deity itself.
+The form of this power will be dependent on the nature and character of the deity.
 Worshippers of the deity will be encouraged to follow particular goals and use significant Traits.
-Some of the most gifted, the chosen of the deity, will also become receptacles for their divine power.
+Some of the most gifted, chosen by the deity will also become receptacles for their divine power.